 - g.
-"Student self-medication" means a student must be able to administer medication to himself/herself without requiring a trained staff member to assist in the administration of the medication. - h.
-"Age appropriate guidelines" means the student must be able to demonstrate the ability, developmentally and behaviorally, to self-medicate with permission from parent or guardian, administrator and in the case of a prescription medication, a physician. - i.
+"Student self-medication" means a student must be able to administer medication to himself or herself without requiring a trained school staff member to assist in the administration of the medication. - h.
+"Age-appropriate guidelines" means the student must be able to demonstrate the ability, developmentally and behaviorally, to self medicate with permission from parent or guardian, building administrator and, in the case of a prescription medication, a physician. - i.
 "Training" means yearly instruction, by a qualified trainer, to be provided to designated staff on the administration of prescription and nonprescription medication, based on requirements set out in guidelines approved by the Oregon Department of Education (ODE), including discussion of applicable district policies, procedures and materials. - j.
-"Qualified trainer" means a person who is familiar with the delivery of health services in a school setting and who is a registered nurse licensed by the Oregon State Board of Nursing, a physician or a pharmacist licensed by the State Board of Pharmacy for the state of Oregon. - k.- "Severe allergy" means a life-threatening hypersensitivity to a specific substance such as food, pollen or dust. - 1.- "Asthma" means a chronic inflammatory disorder of the airways that requires ongoing medical intervention. - m.
+"Qualified trainer" means a person who is familiar with the delivery of health services in a school setting and who is a registered nurse licensed by the Oregon State Board of Nursing, a physician, or a pharmacist licensed by the State Board of Pharmacy for the state of Oregon. - k.
+"Severe allergy" means a life-threatening hypersensitivity to a specific substance such as food, pollen or dust. - 1.
+"Asthma" means a chronic inflammatory disorder of the airways that requires ongoing medical intervention. - m.
 "Designated staff" means the staff person who is designated by the building principal to administer prescription or nonprescription medication.

-2. Designated Staff/Training
+2. Designated School Staff/Training

 - a.
-The principal will designate trained staff authorized to administer prescription or nonprescription medication to students while the student is in school, at a school-sponsored activity, under the supervision of school personnel, in before-or after school care programs on school-owned property and in transit to or from school or school-sponsored activities.
+The principal will designate trained staff authorized to administer prescription or nonprescription medication to students while the student is in school, at a school-sponsored activity, under the supervision of school personnel, in before- or after-school care programs on school-owned property and in transit to or from school or school-sponsored activities.
 The principal will supervise and ensure building and activity practices and procedures are consistent with the requirements of law, rules and this administrative regulation. - b.
 The principal will ensure the training required by law and Oregon Administrative Rules is provided.
 Training must be conducted by a qualified trainer. - c.
 Training will provide an overview of applicable provisions of Oregon law, administrative rules, district policy and administrative regulations and include, but not be limited to, the following: safe storage, handling, monitoring medication supplies, disposing of medications, record keeping and reporting of medication administration and errors in administration, emergency medical response for life threatening side effects, allergic reactions or adrenal insufficiency and student confidentiality.
 Materials as recommended and/or approved by the ODE will be used. - d.
-Training will be provided yearly to designated staff authorized to administer medication to - e.
-A copy of the district's policy and administrative regulation will be provided to all staff authorized to administer medication to students and others, as appropriate. - f.
-A statement that the designated staff member has received the required training will be signed by the staff member and filed in the district office.
+Training will be provided upon initial assignment to designated staff authorized to administer medication to students.
+Subsequent training will be provided yearly. - e.
+A copy of the district's policy and administrative regulation will be provided to all staff authorized to administer medication to students and others as appropriate. - f.
+A statement that the designated staff member has received the required training, will be signed by the staff member and filed in the district office.

-3.- Administering Premeasured Doses of Epinephrine to a Student or Other Individual
+3. Administering Premeasured Doses of Epinephrine to a Student or Other Individual experiencing a severe allergic reaction, regardless of whether the student or individual has a prescription for epinephrine.

-A premeasured dose of epinephrine may be administered by trained, designated district staff to any student or other individual on school premises who the personnel believe, in good faith, is experiencing a severe allergic reaction, regardless of whether the student or individual has a prescription for epinephrine.
+A premeasured dose of epinephrine may be administered by trained, designated district staff to any student or other individual on school premises who the personnel believe, in good faith, is